PonyWarrior/OpenNosClientLauncher/README.md

 Launcher for connecting to OpenNos Server

-Directly download the compiled binary: (copy into Nostale-Folder)
+Directly download the **compiled binary**: (copy into Nostale-Folder)

 http://opennos.genyx.eu/dl/OpenNosClientLauncher.zip

 # About

 This tool does not manipulate the game files.
 It works via 'Config.ini' but creates a backup copy of NostaleX-File.
 Check out the settings-menu for more information.

 It also comes with "Autologin" which is a feature that stores your credentials and automatically sends these keystrokes to the game client, so you wont have to enter it each time.

+You have to copy this launcher into your Nostale-Folder to run it.

 # Screenshots